torshin5ergey/python-playground/automate_boring_stuff_projects/sandwich_maker/README.md

 ## *Notes*

 - The Sandwich class serves as the core component of the project, exemplifying an **object-oriented** approach to programming.
 It encapsulates data about the sandwich (bread type, protein, cheese, extra ingredients) and methods to manipulate this data (parameter selection, total cost calculation).
 - The **unittest** module is utilized to test the Sandwich class.
-Each method of the Sandwich class is tested for its correctness through corresponding unit tests. **Mocking** is utilized to simulate user inputs and external dependencies.
+Each method of the Sandwich class is tested for its correctness through corresponding unit tests. **Mocking** is utilized to simulate user inputs and external dependencies. **mock.side_effect** is used to specify sequence of return values when mocked function is called.

 ## Author